 The Neurobehavioral Programs consist of several distinct but related programs that comprise a continuum of care for individuals with intellectual and developmental disabilities who display problem behavior (self-injury, aggression, property destruction, pica, etc.) of varying levels of severity.
 The continuum of care includes an inpatient unit, intensive outpatient program, and outpatient clinic.

-Faculty work with applicants to develop an individualized training experience based on the specific training goals and previous experience of the fellow.
-Training opportunities include a range of activities including supervision of clinical services, clinical and translational research, administrative activities, and parent education.
-Fellows receive at least 2 hours per week of individual and group supervision.
-Fellows are also encouraged and provided the opportunity to attend and/or present research data at local and national conferences.
+Faculty work with post-doctoral Research Fellows to develop an individualized training experience based on their specific training goals and previous experiences.
+Training opportunities include a range of activities including participation in ongoing clinical and translational grant-funded research, grant writing, data analysis, manuscript preparation, development and execution of clinical and research protocols.
+Although these research projects are largely behavior analytic, our faculty direct and support the IDDRC’s behavior core leading to collaborations with colleagues in other disciplines including neurology and genetics.
+Fellows are encouraged and provided the opportunity to attend and/or present research data at local and national conferences.